-A DC 15 Int (HISTORY or LORE-WISE) check vaguely recalls the name of this king.
+An INT check vaguely recalls the name of this king.
 Decades ago, he lived on an island north of Bjørgvin, probably a hundred miles from here.
 He was known as a skilled hunter, and famous for his great whaling expertise, especially of the rare black whales that migrated through the North Sea.
 It is not known when or how he died.
 This place was likely where he would go to hunt game that he could not find on his native island.

 Gaining entry into the lodge requires the PCs to knock aside the makeshift door.
-This is not too hard - anyone succeeding a DC 14 STR check can push aside the boards.
+This is not too hard - anyone succeeding an Open Doors roll can push aside the boards.
 Otherwise, the effort requires tools, such as an axe, pry bar, or ram of some sort.